Catastrogenesis: DM, GWs, and PBHs from ALP string-wall networks: Introduction

 In their seminal paper dating back to 1974, Zel'dovich, Kobzarev, and Okun~\cite{Zeldovich:1974uw} showed that the formation of a system of walls in the early Universe is cosmologically unacceptable, unless the walls disappear early enough as to never dominate the energy density of the Universe.
 They proposed as a solution that a small energy difference between the minima of the potential at both sides of each wall, a ``bias", could drive the walls to annihilate early enough.
 A generic additional term in the explicit breaking scalar potential was thus later proposed~\cite{Sikivie:1982qv} as a way to implement this solution for the QCD axion string-wall system (see e.g. Ref.~\cite{Chang:1998bq}).
 We here adopt a similar term for ALPs.
 This extra term produces a small bias among the $N$ minima leading to just one true vacuum.
 In due time this bias becomes dynamically important and accelerates each wall towards its adjacent higher energy vacuum, driving the evolution of the domain walls towards their annihilation (see e.g. Ref.~\cite{Gelmini:1988sf}).
 Here we will parameterize the bias as $V_{\rm bias} \simeq \epsilon_b v^4$ with a dimensionless positive parameter $\epsilon_b \ll 1$.

 ALPs and GWs are produced by the cosmic strings before walls appear connecting them, and if $N>1$ also by the string-wall system.
 GWs potentially produced solely by cosmic strings have been recently studied both for NG boson models without an explicit breaking, i.e. in which the bosons are massless~\cite{Chang:2019mza}, and for ALPs assuming N=1~\cite{Gorghetto:2021fsn}, in which case the cosmic string system is terminated as soon as walls appear.
 The latter would be observable in future GW detectors if $V\gtrsim 10^{14}~\rm{GeV}$~\cite{Gorghetto:2021fsn}.
-For $N>1$, GWs could also be observable in GW detectors in multiple axion models (see e.g.~\cite{Higaki:2016jjh}) or if the axion is very heavy and decays fast enough (see e.g.~\cite{ZambujalFerreira:2021cte}).
+For $N>1$, GWs could also be observable in GW detectors in multiple axion models (see e.g.~\cite{Higaki:2016jjh}) or if the axion is very heavy and decays fast enough (see e.g.~\cite{ZambujalFerreira:2021cte}).\footnote{If the walls are not bounded by strings, additional signatures are possible~\cite{Takahashi:2020tqv,Kitajima:2022jzz}.}

 As in Ref.~\cite{Gelmini:2021yzu}, here we focus on models with $N>1$, in which case, for small enough values of the bias, i.e. of $\epsilon_b$, the dominant production of both GWs and stable, not extremely light ALPs happens when the string-wall system annihilates---a production we dub ``catastrogenesis''.\footnote{We name it after the Greek word \textgreek{katastrof\'h}, ``overturn'' or ``annihilation''.} Additionally, after the annihilation of the string-wall system starts, some fraction of the closed walls could shrink to their Schwarzschild radius and collapse into PBHs~\cite{Ferrer:2019pbh}.